lgrs-wakita/sonar-custom-plugin-example/README.md

 #### Helper APIs exposed by SonarQube

-There are several helper APIs exposed by SonarQube, like functions to make authenticated API requests, or parsing measures data.
-SonarQube also exposes several React components, in case you want to use React for your own pages.
+There are several request APIs exposed by SonarQube to make authenticated API calls.

-You can find the full list of exposed helpers [here](https://github.com/SonarSource/sonarqube/blob/master/server/sonar-web/src/main/js/app/components/extensions/exposeLibraries.ts).

 The included pages contain several examples:

 * **API calls (`window.SonarRequest`)**
   Check `src/main/js/common/api.js` for some examples.
-* **Measure helpers (`window.SonarMeasures`)**
-  Check `src/main/js/portfolio_page/components/MeasuresHistory.js` for some examples.
-* **React Components (`window.SonarComponents`)**
-  Check `src/main/js/portfolio_page/components/MeasuresHistory.js`, `src/main/js/portfolio_page/components/VersionsMeasuresHistoryApp.js` and `src/main/js/admin_page/components/InstanceStatisticsApp.js` for some examples.
 * **Localization (`window.t()` and `window.tp()`)**
   Localizable UI strings are defined in `src/main/resources/org/sonar/l10n/example/`.
 They are loaded at startup time, and can used by the global `t()` and `tp()` functions.
 See `src/main/js/admin_page/components/InstanceStatisticsApp.js` and `src/main/js/portfolio_page/components/VersionsMeasuresHistoryApp.js` for some examples.

+**Edit**: As of September 15th 2020, the following apis are deprecated and won't be maintained anymore.
+It is therefore not recommended to use them as they might be exposed to breaking changes.
+They would be dropped after the next LTS is released.

+* **Measure helpers (`window.SonarMeasures`)**
+* **React Components (`window.SonarComponents`)**